bankszach/clearlist_v0.4_scaffold/README_demo.md

-# CLEARLIST Profile Agent Demo
+# CLEARLIST AI Wisdom Agents

+**Transform structured spiritual wisdom into interactive AI experiences.**

-This demo showcases how to use the CLEARLIST profile data to create AI agents that act as the profile personas.
-The system loads profile JSON files and uses them as context for OpenAI API calls to generate responses in the voice and style of each spiritual teacher.
+This system brings the CLEARLIST profiles to life as AI agents that embody each teacher's authentic voice and wisdom.
+By loading profile JSON files and using them as rich context for OpenAI API calls, each agent responds in the distinctive style and approach of their respective spiritual tradition.

 ## Features

-- **Profile Loading**: Automatically loads all profile JSON files from the `profiles/` directory
-- **Persona Simulation**: Creates AI agents that respond as specific spiritual teachers
+- **🎭 Authentic Personas**: AI agents that embody each teacher's unique voice, methods, and insights
-- **Rich Context**: Uses comprehensive profile data including teachings, practices, and claims
+- **📚 Rich Context**: Comprehensive use of profile data including teachings, practices, claims, and traditions
-- **Interactive Chat**: Full conversation mode with profile agents
+- **💬 Interactive Wisdom**: Full conversation mode for deep exploration of spiritual concepts
-- **CLI Interface**: Easy-to-use command-line interface with Typer
-- **Beautiful Output**: Rich terminal formatting with panels and colors
+- **🔍 Cross-Tradition Exploration**: Compare approaches across Advaita, Vedānta, and Bhakti traditions
+- **⚡ Ready to Use**: Complete Python system with OpenAI integration and beautiful CLI interface
+- **🌱 Extensible**: Easy to add new profiles and customize agent behavior

 ## Setup